tarantool/doc/doc/release/major-features.rst

         *   -   Since version
             -   Feature

+        *   -   2.10.2
+            -   Internal fibers cannot be cancelled from the Lua public API anymore

         *   -   2.10.1
             -   Interactive transactions are now possible in remote binary consoles |br|
                 Improved string representation of datetime intervals